Christianity in Liaoning

-Christianity is a minority in Liaoning, a province of the People's Republic of China.
+Christianity is a minority religion in Liaoning, a province of the People's Republic of China.
 Multimillionaire Leung Moon-Lam intended to build a theme park on the Bible there.
 The number of Christians in the province has increased dramatically since the Cultural Revolution, having been at about 60,000 in 1965.

 A significant minority are of Korean origin.
 The number of registered churches and meeting points exceeds 1000.
 The number of Protestants exceeds half a million.
 The number of Christians in Shenyang was estimated to be 200,000 as of 2000.
 An estimate for 1996 was 70,000.
 Shenyang has North East Theological Seminary.
 Liaoning has a far lower number of arrests of Christians than other provinces.
 Dalian had about 1% Christians in 2003.
 Fuxin has a Christian population estimated at below 1%.